Vista Ridge High School (Texas)

 Vista Ridge High School (VRHS) is a high school in Cedar Park, Texas.
-Founded in 2003, it serves as the third high school in the Leander Independent School District, (LISD) The school graduated its inaugural class, known as the "Alpha" class, in 2007.
-The school was built due to the rapid growth in the area, and continues to grow with the recent construction of its auditorium and John Gupton Stadium.
-Vista Ridge is a part of the 6A UIL Conference as of the 2021 - 2022 school year.
+Founded in 2003, it serves as the third high school in the Leander Independent School District (LISD).
+The school graduated its inaugural class, known as the "Alpha" class, in 2007.
+Vista Ridge was built to accommodate the rapid growth of the area and has continued to expand with additions such as its auditorium and John Gupton Stadium.
+Vista Ridge is part of the 6A UIL conference as of the 2025–2026 school year.

+Demographics

+The demographic breakdown of the 2,617 students enrolled for the 2025–2026 school year was: